open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.StackExchangeRedis/README.md

 StackExchange.Redis has its own internal profiler.
 OpenTelemetry converts each profiled command from the internal profiler to an Activity for collection.
 By default, this conversion process flushes profiled commands on a 10 second interval.
-The `FlushInterval` option can be used to adjust this internval.
+The `FlushInterval` option can be used to adjust this internal.

 The following example shows how to use `FlushInterval`.